google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 This pattern is similar to how Chrome updates.
 Updates to Chrome download in the background, but don't apply until Chrome restarts.
 In the mean time, you can continue to use the current version without disruption.
-However, this is a pain during development, but devtools has ways to make it easier, which I'll cover [later in this article](#devtools).
+However, this is a pain during development, but DevTools has ways to make it easier, which I'll cover [later in this article](#devtools).

 ### Activate